alphonse92/vplplusplus_composer/readme.md

 Dont forget  set the database credentials in the API env config vars.

 1. Compile the configuration file of mongo with the namespace that you want to deploy for
-2. Upload the service as `Upload a service` title said, running for example `./create_service.sh moodle $NAMESPACE`
+2. Upload the service as `Upload a service` title said, running for example `./create_service.sh api $NAMESPACE`
 3. Check your cluster status